Raiders of the Lost Horcrux:

 The pertinent round of this continuing re-evaluation cycle was set off over the months of July and August, 2006, when I spent a good deal of my free time working with LiveJournalists Swythyv and Professor_Mum, as well as John Granger of the HogwartsProfessor.com board, and a couple of others, on a collection of essays related to the events that went on in HBP.
 (The book, ‘Who Killed Albus Dumbledore?’ is still available from amazon.com, Barnes & Noble, and other sources.)

-It may not have been Rowling’s intended backstory, but it was at least a viable one, and was supported by what we had to work from by that date, on enough points to make a plausible theory, even if it later turned out not to be correct.
+This may not have been Rowling’s intended backstory, but it was at least a viable one, and was supported by what we had been given to work from by that date, on enough points to make a plausible theory, even if it later turned out not to be correct.

-For the previous several months, it had looked like any attempt to sort out the issues attendant upon this particular component of the “find the hidden objects” problem concerning the adventure of Harry Potter and the Seven Riddles pretty much had to start from the adventure of the sea cave.
+For several months previous, it had looked like any attempt to sort out the issues attendant upon this particular component of the “find the hidden objects” problem concerning the adventure of Harry Potter and the Seven Riddles pretty much had to start from the adventure of the sea cave.
 And with Regulus Black, aka; R.A.B.

 By that point I was no longer quite as convinced that this was the real starting point as I had been when I started.
 Although it still obviously mattered.
-And, to be fair, with Harry finishing Book 6 determined to find out who R.A.B. was, and what he did with the stolen Horcrux, it was almost certainly where Rowling would initiate the next part of the quest.
+And, to be fair, with Harry finishing Book 6 determined to find out who R.A.B. was, and what he did with the stolen Horcrux, this seemed to almost certainly be where Rowling would initiate the next part of the quest.

 Because the problem, as Rowling set it up, did appear to be irresolvable.
 Just as with the bloody Potions book, whatever pattern you attempted to lay out all the pieces in, you always seemed to be stuck with one left over.
 Always one which didn’t seem to fit anywhere, but which could not be safely dismissed.